Determining DC Cable Thickness

-Simply put, for 12V or 24V systems where the structure moves, you should find cabling that meets the following standard:
+Simply put, for 12V or 24V systems where the structure moves, you should find cabling that meets the ISO6722-B standard called:

 These cables are rated for automotive voltages, temperatures, vibrations, insulation, abrasion etc. Because this standard must be adhered to across the automotive industry, they are also easy to source and inexpensive.